-Luvale is a Bantu language spoken in Angola and Zambia.
-In Zambia it is spoken in the North-Western and Western provinces, and in Angola it is spoken in Moxico is the southeast provinces.
-In 2010 there were about 635,000 speakers of Luvale, which is also known as Lovale, Lubale, Luena or Lwena.
+Luvale is a Bantu language spoken in southern Angola and northern Zambia.
+In Zambia it is spoken by about 171,000 people in the North-Western and Western provinces.
+In Angola it is spoken by about 304,000 people in Moxico and the southeast provinces.

 Vatu vosena vasemuka yapwa hohamwe nakweseka mukuyoya chavo.
 Vatwama nachiyoyelo chalusesa chajingolo chakuzanga kulivwashana muchiyoyelo chavo.

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 (Article 1 of the Universal Declaration of Human Rights)